iiljina/iiljina.github.io/_projects/2021-virtual-tour.md

     position="right"
 %}

-For the online event of my final project of the Event Management course, I wanted to bring a feeling of real travelling to the people, who miss travelling during Covid-19 via the Interactive live Virtual tour.
+For the online event of my final project of the Event Management course, I wanted to bring a feeling of real travelling to everyone who miss travelling during Covid-19 via the Interactive live Virtual tour.
 And it worked amazingly!

-34 attendees with their families followed the guide who was showing Saint Petersburg to them and actively participated in the tour.
-They decided where the guide will go next, which story will cover, shared their opinions on controversial questions via polls.

-The participants got a feeling of travelling and togetherness (some of the event objectives) and truly enjoyed the experience.
+34 attendees with their families followed the guide walking around Saint Petersburg and actively participated in the tour, deciding where the guide will go next, which story will cover and sharing their opinions on controversial questions via polls.
+The participants got a feeling of travelling and togetherness and truly enjoyed the experience.

-I produced this event entirely individually from A to Z. I did everything from idea generation and audience research, brand development and social media plan, attendee and registration management (via Eventbrite), technical part (Zoom), risk management, to managing the event on the day (also sharing extra photos and videos related to the tour and managing the chat) and the event's evaluation.
+I produced this event entirely individually from A to Z. I did everything from idea generation and audience research, brand development and social media plan, attendee and registration management (via Eventbrite), technical part (Zoom), risk management, to managing the event on the day (incl. sharing extra photos and videos related to the tour and managing the chat) and the event's evaluation.
 I have closely worked with the local guide (Yana) to create a balanced, engaging tour and learned a lot about virtual events during the process.

 {% include image_row.html
     image1="virt_tour_1.jpg" size1="half"